jondlm/jvim/README.md

 # jVim

 Yet another personal vim setup.
-Heavily inspired my spf-13.
+Heavily inspired by [spf-13][spf].
 Also includes some other dot files I find useful.
 To install run `./install.sh` then `:BundleInstall` in Vim